 I still think $10M was too much too soon for Eichel.
 He's got to stay healthy and he's got to be a 30+ goal scorer (probably 35+) for that to work out long term.

-In a "down, depressing" year for O'Reilly he only managed his second-highest point and goal totals of his career and flat out dominated on the faceoff dot.
-I'd like to see what he can do on a team that is "going somewhere."
+In a "down, depressing" year for O'Reilly he only managed his second-highest point and goal totals of his career and flat out dominated on

 The Sabres used to be a pretty good franchise.
 I'm guessing most of their fans figured once a filthy rich owner bought the team all their troubles would be over.
 But filthy rich and hockey smart are not the same thing, as Pegula has proven over and over.